jbobrow/DogWalker/README.md

 ```
 </details>

-The Bash script should find the values for the location and the crowd-sourced location and add them to the CSV... the script below is a total hack, that needs to be updated to use `jq` to properly parse the JSON.
-Instead, this script uses `grep` and takes the 20 lines before finding the name of the AirTag and then searches that for lat and lon also using `grep`.
-It is likely not returning the value we want since this JSON file has objects in a random order everytime I open the file.
+The Bash script now finds the values for the location (TODO: add the crowd-sourced location) and add them to the CSV... the script below uses `jq` to properly parse the JSON.

+> [!WARNING]
+> Works in Terminal, Isn't working from App (Automator)

 > [!IMPORTANT]
 >